-Katie Hickman is the author of eight books, including two best selling works of nonfiction, Daughters of Britannia, and Courtesans, and a best-selling novel, The Aviary Gate.
+Katie Hickman is the author of nine books, including two best selling works of nonfiction, Daughters of Britannia, and Courtesans, and a best-selling novel, The Aviary Gate.

 Katie Hickman was born into a diplomatic family, and had a peripatetic childhood, growing up in Spain, Ireland, Singapore and South America.
 She was educated in England and read English at Pembroke College, Oxford, after which she started to travel and to write.

 Her first book was a travel book, Dreams of the Peaceful Dragon (Victor Gollancz, 1987), the account of a three month journey by horse across Bhutan, which was followed by a novel, The Quetzal Summer (Hodder & Stoughton, 1992) a story about love and death in the Andes, which was short-listed for the Sunday Times Young British Writer of the Year award.
 Her third book, A Trip to the Light Fantastic (HarperCollins, 1993; republished by Bloomsbury in 2014 as Travels with a Mexican Circus), is an account of a year spent living and working with a small family-run circus in Mexico.
 It was short-listed for the Thomas Cook Travel Book Award, and became one of the Independent’s Books of the Year.
 Katie’s latest book is She-Merchants, Buccaneers and Gentlewomen: British women in India 1600 – 1900 (Virago, 2019) described by William Dalrymple as ‘A fabulous panorama and riveting gallery of powerful and often eccentric women’.